KirillAtrakhimovich/WeatherApp/README.md

 # Weather App

-One of the first projects on the course :)
+My second project on the course :)

 I used standard URLSession for the network layer, in UI I used Auto Layout and Xib.
 CLLocationManager is used to determine the location.
 Aslo used weather API.